dida-do/public/labelingtool/README.md

 - Jupyter
 - ipywidgets

-Run `pip install -e 'git+https://github.com/dida-do/public@labelingtool##egg=dida-labelingtool&subdirectory=labelingtool'` to install the tool in your python environment.
+You can install the contents of the `requirements.txt` file to set up all necessary dependencies.

-Alternatively, you can install the contents of the `requirements.txt` file to set up all necessary dependencies.
+Then, start up the notebook `run.ipynb` in Jupyter to use the tool.

 ## Contents